-tl;dr. If you want to read anything at all, it is the companion page citation management, which offers more up-to-date practical solutions, rather than pointing out problems in a particular software package you probably don’t use and that I haven’t used for nearly 4 years myself.
+tl;dr. If you want to read anything at all, it is the companion page citation management, which offers more up-to-date practical solutions, rather than pointing out problems in a particular software package you probably don’t use and that I haven’t used since 2012.

 Citation management is fraught and awful thing that all academics have to do, and no-one ever does well.
 Or if they do it well, then they aren’t doing it efficiently.

 After nearly 2 years of use, I’ve just switched from Third Street Software’s Sente to Zotero.
 There were some other things I tried out in the middle there, such as Mendeley, Bibdesk, CiteUlike, Connotea and Papers, but a full n:n comparison is not something I have time for.